 Lynn University seeks to admit students who can benefit from and are qualified for admission to the graduate programs offered by the institution.
-The graduate programs are divided into several colleges or programs, each of which is headed by a Dean or Program Director and implements its own admissions standards in cooperation with the College of Professional and Continuing Education (PACE).
-PACE, is responsible for coordinating the implementation of the graduate program schedules and programs in the evening and weekend time frames, as well as off-campus and through online offerings.
+The graduate programs are divided into several colleges or programs, each of which is headed by a Dean or Program Director.
 Thus, the various institutional units cooperatively seek students whose maturity, academic ability, motivation, and discipline qualify them for admission into the graduate programs of Lynn University.

-The graduate programs of Lynn University are essentially programs that focus on career and professional development, application of knowledge bases, clarification and development of professional and personal values, and the enhancement of intellectual and professional skills.
+The graduate programs of Lynn University focus on career and professional development, application of knowledge bases, clarification and development of professional and personal values, and the enhancement of intellectual and professional skills.
 As such, the graduate programs reflect increasing levels of complexity; require students to analyze, examine, question, synthesize, and conduct research; think creatively and problem solve; evidence appropriate communication and information technology skills; and engage in active, collaborative, and individual learning activities.